Book Depository

-Book Depository (previously The Book Depository) is a UK-based online book seller with a large catalogue, offering free shipping to over 160 countries.
-Founded by a former Amazon employee, it was acquired by Amazon on July 4, 2011.
+Book Depository (formerly The Book Depository) was a United Kingdom-based online book seller.
+Founded by a former Amazon employee, it operated from 2004 to 2023.

 History

-The company was founded in 2004 by Andrew Crawford and Stuart Felton.
-Its motto is to make "All Books Available to All" by improving selection, access and affordability.
+The company was founded in 2004 by Andrew Crawford (former Amazon employee) and Stuart Felton.
+Its motto was to make "All Books Available to All" by improving selection, access and affordability.

+It was acquired by Amazon on 4 July 2011.
+The move led commentators to worry about the 'strangle hold' of Amazon on the UK book market.

+On 5 April 2023, Amazon announced that it would be closing down Book Depository on 26 April 2023.

+Service

+The company had a large catalogue with a 'less of more' philosophy.
+It offered pre-included shipping to over 160 countries.